 Reproductive Technology Laboratory Staff

-Dr. Ted Thomas is the Lab Director for the Martha Jefferson Reproductive Technology Lab.
-Dr. Thomas is a native of Pennsylvania.
-His educational pathway included degree programs at Lafayette College (B.A.), the University of Vermont (M.S.), the University of Virginia (Ph.D.), and concluded with a post-doctoral fellowship at the University of Connecticut.
+Dr. Ted Thomas is the Laboratory Director for the Reproductive Medicine and Surgery Center of Virginia.
+Dr. Thomas, a native of Pennsylvania, completed degree programs at Lafayette College (B.A.), the University of Vermont (M.S.), and the University of Virginia (Ph.D.).
+He concluded his training with a post-doctoral fellowship at the University of Connecticut.

-Jessica Rebert, BS was born and raised in Long Island, New York.
-Her travels took her to Pennsylvania where she earned a Bachelors of Science degree in Small Animal Science from Delaware Valley College, and to Phoenix, AZ where she began her reproductive laboratory career at the Mayo Clinic in 2001.
+Jessica Rebert was born and raised in Long Island, New York.
+Her travels took her to Pennsylvania where she earned a Bachelor’s of Science degree in Small Animal Science from Delaware Valley College, and to Phoenix, AZ where she began her reproductive laboratory career at the Mayo Clinic in 2001.